ludoviko/singular_lab/readMe.txt

 I made use of interfaces for behaviours and use of concrete classes that implement those.

 I followed the specifications when coding.
 As a change I made sure that each animals keeps at least one friend, so any of them is not lonely.
+Of course in the beginnig none has friends.

 The launcher program is AnimalFarm, use it to get a feeling of the solution.